 Substitute Teacher's Homepage

-You can view the 2018-19 Substitute Teacher Salary Schedule by clicking here.
+How much will I be paid?
+The 2023-24 Substitute Teacher Salary Schedule.
 Substitutes are paid based on their qualification.
-You need to have a bachelor's degree in order to be set up at the degreed rate of pay and a teaching license in order to be set up at the certified rate.
+You need to have a bachelor's degree in order to be set up at the degreed rate of pay and a current teaching license in order to be set up at the certified rate.

 - All about Aesop